PetruSova2004/Sykors/README.md

 ## Installing

-Make sure you have PHP, Docker and Composer installed globally on your computer.
+Make sure you have PHP, Docker, npm and Composer installed globally on your computer.

 1. Clone the repo and enter the project folder:
     ```bash